nightdevil00/calos/README.md

 ```
 git clone https://github.com/criticalart/calos
 ```
 Then cd into /calos/ and ./install.sh.
-Wow crazy. **Don't do it yet though**, there are a few things you have to configure below:
+Wow crazy.

-## Required Configuration
+## Kind of Required Configuration

 **The following settings must be changed for the user experience, or whatever.**

-* Under /calos/config/hypr **make sure to change the monitors.conf file** to match your respective resolution/refresh rate.
+* Under ~/.config/hypr **make sure to change the monitors.conf file** to match your respective resolution/refresh rate.
 * I always felt that Hyprland by default was a bit too sensitive with the mouse, so I lowered the sensitivity to -0.5.
 Simply comment this line our or change it to your preference.
 * That's all for the required configurations.
 I encourage you to do your own research and edit this to your heart's content.

-That's all there is to it.
-Omarchy is an absolutely incredible tool but it's a bit too opinionated for me so I made calOS.
-Try it out and make your own fork/OS afterwards.
-Thank you DHH/basecamp for documenting everything as well as you did.
-Made it super easy to make this.